Types of Wedding Ceremonies Explained

 • Booking the Venue: Determine where you’d like to hold your ceremony and book the venue accordingly.
 Popular city halls or public spaces can have long waiting lists, so it’s wise to plan ahead.

-• Legal Requirements: Check with your local jurisdiction to understand all legal necessities such as marriage licenses, witness requirements, and any residency requirements.
+• Legal Requirements: Check with your local jurisdiction to understand all legal necessities such as marriage licences, witness requirements, and any residency requirements.

 • Consider a Reception: Just because the ceremony might be low-key doesn’t mean the celebration has to be.
 Many couples choose to host a reception after their civil ceremony to celebrate with friends and family.